-The MPP configuration pins SELMPP[1:0] are tied to GND (logic low), selecting an MPP ratio of 70%, suitable for the particular PV cell in use.
+The MPP configuration pins SELMPP[1:0] are tied to GND (logic low), selecting an MPP ratio of 50%.

 The ENLV enable pin for the low-voltage LDO is tied to BUCK.
 The microcontroller will be enabled when Vbatt and Vboost exceed Vchrdy as the low-voltage regulator supplies it.